 - European users: As part of Facebook’s efforts to comply with privacy rules in Europe, Facebook made changes to their APIs and restricted some information.
 European users will see the Social Messaging widget, however, the user information (Name, Image, Locale, Timezone) will not be shown.

 - In the new Social Messaging widget, there’s an option to Like a public comment/post of the consumer.
-If an agent is logged in with his private Facebook account is pressing the like button - it likes the post under his private account.
+If an agent is logged in with his private Facebook account on the native platform and is clicking the like button - it likes the post under his private account.

 - Additional known issues:

-- The public/private toggle button is not activated if the consumer has responded both publicly and privately in the conversation, until page refresh/select a different conversation and return to the current one.
+- The public/private toggle button is not activated if the consumer has responded both publicly and privately in the conversation until the page refresh/select a different conversation and returns to the current one.

-- Conversation source is not presented under the “All Conversations” table for Twitter.
+- The conversation source is not presented under the “All Conversations” table for Twitter.

-Step 1: Enable Social Messaging on your Conversational Cloud account - Contact your LivePerson representative in order to enable the feature on your Conversational Cloud account.
+Step 1: Enable Social Messaging on your Conversational Cloud account - Contact your LivePerson representative to enable the feature on your Conversational Cloud account.

-Step 2: Configure connectors and social media accounts - Follow the below steps in order to enable Facebook or Twitter for your account.
+Step 2: Configure connectors and social media accounts - Follow the below steps to enable Facebook or Twitter for your account.